 Mediterranean International Association of the Processing Tomato

-AMITOM is a non-profit making association grouping professional organisations of tomato processors in the Mediterranean region.
-For more than 30 years since its creation in 1979, this international organisation has been collecting and storing technical and economic data and information on the processing tomato field, from research to final sale.
+AMITOM is a non-profit making association grouping professional organizations of tomato processors in the Mediterranean region.
+For more than 30 years since its creation in 1979, this international organization has been collecting and storing technical and economic data and information on the processing tomato field, from research to final sale.

 AMITOM is based in Avignon (France).
 Its current President is Mr. Manuel Vazquez (Spain) and its Vice-President is Mr. Dimitris Nomikos (Greece).